EpockGaemer/EpockGaemer.github.io/_pages/about.md

 Hello, fellow car enthusiast (or some random person passing by somehow)! 👋

+I'm thrilled to introduce you to one of the most legendary cars of all time, the one and only mclaren f1!

 ![foo-bar-identity.jpg](https://s1.cdn.autoevolution.com/images/news/gallery/the-mclaren-f1-s-mighty-s70-2-v12-was-bmw-ms-greatest-gift-to-the-automotive-world_2.jpg)
 ![foo-bar-identity.jpg](https://s1.cdn.autoevolution.com/images/news/gallery/the-mclaren-f1-s-mighty-s70-2-v12-was-bmw-ms-greatest-gift-to-the-automotive-world_3.jpg)

-I'm thrilled to introduce you to one of the most legendary cars of all time, the one and only mclaren f1!
+Ain't it beautiful? (my opinion no hate pls)

 ## General facts

 **Company:** Mclaren Automotive (thanks sherlock)

-**Year:** 1989 (VERI OLD KAR)
+**Year:** 1990 (VERI OLD KAR)

 **Designer:** Gordon Murray